SamWij/apprenticeships/README.md

 ###Dynamically adding form fields
 I wanted to add form fields for work experience, education, licenses and referees.
 So a user can just add how many they wanted.
 This was quite difficult and needed javascript.
 I struggled to remember javascript! and then could not figure out how i could also add multiple records to the database at once.
 This is a future state piece of work.

+###sessions, login and logout
+I don't understand this properly and was apparent through this assignment.
+Also not working on one module at a time led to more confusion.

 ## Things Not Finished/ To Do Items
 Validations
+Session and logins
 Employer components
 Dynamically adding fields
 Amend the out of the box bootstrap css.